apache/nuttx/configs/metro-m4/README.txt

     debugging in the future, I will put an infinite loop, branch-on-self at the code startup up (__start) so that I can attached the debugger and step through the initial configuration.
-  2019-08-03:  Added a configuration option to run out of SRAM vs FLASH.
+  2018-08-03:  Added a configuration option to run out of SRAM vs FLASH.
     This should be a safer way to do the initial board bring-up since it does not modify the FLASH image nor does it require unlocking the FLASH pages.
+  2018-08-31:  I finally have a new Metro M4 and have been successfully
+    debugging from SRAM.
+Several errors in clock configuration logic have been corrected but it still hangs in the clock configuration.

 Unlocking FLASH
 ===============